converspace/recentchanges/README.md

 ## TODO
-* microformats for marking up the RecentChanges.
+* microformats for marking up RecentChanges.
-* JSON format for RecentChanges.
+* JSON format for RecentChanges (could just go with the microformats and skip this - DRY)

 ## References